top of page

 Runner-up: Malaysia

-Indonesia is a country comprising of 17000 islands, that all sit snugly in the coral triangle, a small patch of ocean that contains 20% of the worlds coral, and over 3000 species of fish (that's twice as much as the Great Barrier Reef).
+Indonesia is a country comprising 17000 islands, which all sit snugly in the coral triangle, a small patch of ocean that contains 20% of the world's coral, and over 3000 species of fish (that's twice as many as the Great Barrier Reef).

 The reefs of Indonesia sit on a transitional line between Asia and Australasia, and the underwater landscape is unbelievably diverse.
 The ocean is warm, you can dive all year round, and it's relatively affordable.